 Notification of Procurements

-All solicitation requests are posted daily on the bulletin board outside of the Purchasing Department office.
+All solicitation requests are posted daily on the bulletin board outside of Purchasing located at McClain Hall 106.
 Any person may review the posted documents at any time during business hours.
-All solicitations are also posted on the Purchasing website,http://www.truman.edu/businessoffice/purchasing/
+All solicitations are also posted on the Purchasing website,https://www.truman.edu/businessoffice/purchasing/

 Any requirement for supplies, equipment or professional services estimated to be valued at $25,000 or more is also advertised in at least two daily newspapers.

-Vendors without internet access may review official bid solicitation documents on-line through most public libraries or directly at the University’s Purchasing Department.
+Vendors without internet access may review official bid solicitation documents on-line through most public libraries or directly at the University’s Purchasing Section of the Business Office.

 Annual Wage Orders